OperandOverflow/kv-vault/README.md

 ### Overview
 A fast and efficient replicated key-value store written in C. Fault resistent by employing the primary-backup model with passive replication, using ZooKeeper to coordinate the replicas.

-This project is developed within the course of Distributed Systems at FCUL.
+This project is developed within the course of Distributed Systems at FCUL, under the coordination of prof. António Casimiro.

 **Co-authors**: [Gonçalo Pinto](https://github.com/GoncaloP0710) & [Guilherme Wind](https://github.com/guilherme-wind)